cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     Note that all `VAULT[...]` invocations cache the retrieved secrets on a per-path basis by default.
 Caching happens within a single task execution and is not shared between several tasks using the same secret.

     To disable caching, use `VAULT_NOCACHE[...]` instead of `VAULT[...]`.

+!!! warning "Multi-Line Vault Secrets"

+    Please avoid referencing Vault secrets that consist of multiple lines as they won't be masked (replaced by `HIDDEN-BY-CIRRUS-CI`) correctly due to the line-buffered nature of the task's instructions output.

 !!! note "Mixing of `VAULT[...]` and `VAULT_NOCACHE[...]` on the same path"